As an Amazon Associate I earn from qualifying purchases.

 Use this taco seasoning substitution whenever you make tacos next, or use it in my beloved baked taco casserole.
 No matter how you choose to use it, I think you’ll be impressed enough to keep your own stash available at all times.

 So there you go, friend… Get to browning your favorite taco meat!
-Because tacos (or something like it) is what’s for dinner tonight.
+Because tacos (or something like it, like taco zucchini boats!) is what’s for dinner tonight.

 Gluten Free Taco Seasoning